docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Description

 Checks whether or not team project is enabled for After Effects.
-(This will almost always return true.)
+(This will almost always return `true`.)

 #### Returns

-Boolean. `True` if team project is currently enabled, `false` otherwise.
+Boolean. `true` if team project is currently enabled, otherwise `false`.

 ---